-We have now occupied the new building for three years.
-Despite the increase in space, this building was built to simply accommodate the existing student numbers and we still have no current plan of growing student numbers significantly into the future.
-Because of the oversubscription we may experience some small growth (or small reduction) year on year as managing static student numbers remains an issue.
+We have now occupied the new building for four years.
+Despite the increase in space, this building was built to simply accommodate the existing student numbers at that time and we still have no current plan of growing student numbers significantly into the future.
+Because of the oversubscription we do experience some growth (or small reduction) year on year as managing static student numbers remains an issue.
+We are getting close to the maximum number of students we feel is optimal for college and this will be a challenge in coming years as growth mitigates the funding cuts.